centurion-project/module-highlight/README.en.markdown

 Pretty much any method that needs a field mapper as argument will take either a FieldMapper object or a string for retrieval from the factory.

+_TODO: a wiki page about the crawler component alone_

 #### Mapper factory

 Very much like the Crawler factory, the field mapper factory reads a Mapper's configuration from configuration in